awsdocs/aws-doc-sdk-examples/javav2/usecases/topics_and_queues/Readme.md

 ### Prerequisites

-Before using the code examples, first complete the installation and setup steps of [Getting started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for
+Before using the code examples, make sure to properly set up your development environment.
+For information, see [Setting up the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).
-C++ Developer Guide.

 ###  Instructions